willydlw/fall2021mr/intro_python/lesson4/README.md

 If a sequence contains an expression list, it is evaluated first.
 Then, the first item in the sequence is assigned to the iterating variable iterating_var.
 Next, the statements block is executed.
 Each item in the list is assigned to iterating_var, and the statement(s) block is executed until the entire sequence is exhausted.

 Python has several data structures that may contain a sequence of items.
-The next tutorial, lesson 6, discusses the list data structure.</br></br>
+The lesson 6 tutorial discusses the list data structure.</br></br>

 ### for loop with range